Skip links

+DC Comics burst into life in 1934 as National Allied Publications.
+Started by writer Malcolm Wheeler-Nicholson, the company published the first comic book constructed of brand new material in 1935, and followed it up with the first Superman story in 1938.
 They didn’t formally adopt DC Comics as the official company name until 1977, long after the introduction of favourites such as Batman and Wonder Woman.
 Fast forward to 2020, and the small comic book company has evolved into a billion-dollar enterprise.
 With multiple projects and a huge following, DC Comics are almost certainly one of the biggest entertainment companies in the world.
 It’s no wonder, then, that they have one of the biggest social media followings we’ve ever seen.

-Which social media channels do DC Comics use?
+Which Social Media channels do DC Comics use?

 DC Comics have a lot going on.
 With comics, books, movies, TV shows and games all included in their arsenal, they’ve got a stack of great sources for content – and they definitely take advantage.
 They’ve got a really great, robust social media presence across a number of channels, with a huge following.
 Let’s take a closer look at what they’re doing.

-Holy smokes, that’s some great content
+Holy Smokes, that’s some great content!

 You can divide the social strategy into two categories for DC Comics – and they’re winning at both.
 Firstly, their content across all platforms is engaging, entertaining, interesting and diverse.
 They have a few winning formulas which engage their millions of followers and keep them coming back for more.

-They utilize videos and teaser trailers
+They utilise videos and trailer teasers

+DC Comics know how to use video content well, and they do it cleverly across all of their social media accounts – but in several different ways.
 Nothing generates interest in a brand or product like a little teaser, and DC offer their fans and followers plenty of sneak peeks at upcoming TV shows and movies, mainly across Facebook and YouTube.
 These posts are incredibly popular, and are usually the most viewed and commented on – interaction levels often reach into the hundreds.
 It’s hardly surprising – after all, who doesn’t love a trailer?

 They celebrate history with vintage content

 History is an important part of any long-running brand, and DC Comics are clearly proud of theirs.
 As well as generating interest in new releases, they work hard to show off the origins of the company.
 Posts are often made up of extracts from old comics and stills from vintage TV shows.
 (Does anyone else remember watching the reruns of the 1966 Batman TV series on a Sunday morning?
 Great stuff!)
+This works on two levels.
+Firstly, it’s great for spreading brand awareness and educating newer followers, who might not be aware of the brands roots.
+Secondly, it’s a brilliant way to engage older comic and movie fans who’ll enjoy a touch of nostalgia and a trip down memory lane.

 They shine a light on actors and actresses

+Die-hard superfans might know the Flash inside out, but chances are they don’t know much about the actor who dons the famous red suit.
+DC Comics are great at using actors and actresses to generate brilliantly entertaining content.
 They mix it up with posts celebrating birthdays, short videos with messages from the stars, and behind-the-scenes footage.
 This is a great tool for engaging an audience, as they’re given the opportunity to find out more about both them, and the character they’re playing.
 A winning combination!

-They use National Days
+They use National Holidays

 DC are great at using their own resources to join in with National Day celebrations.
 Black Lightning appeared for Father’s Day 2020, and then followed it up a couple of months later with a Wonderwoman post for Women’s Equality Day.
 Both did incredibly well, with tens of thousands of likes and plenty of comments.